Powerful Strategies That Will Make Your Negative Self-Talk Disappear

-Posted in News, Insights, Motivational, Emotional Intelligence
+Posted in Emotional Intelligence, Insights, Motivational, News

 Our emotional flow is controlled primarily by our thoughts, which, if not appropriately managed, can easily hijack our emotions.
 When this occurs, our feelings become our full attention, exaggerating or extending our emotional experience.
-We must learn to regulate our self-talk to stay focused and in control of our emotions.
+We must learn to regulate our self-talk to stay focused and control our emotions.

 We all experience negative self-talk occasionally, but it can be damaging if it becomes a habit.
 Negative thoughts are often the result of unresolved issues, and they will continue to hijack you emotionally, or you can use emotional intelligence positivity to control your thoughts.